mgeck64/ccalc-gtk/readme.md

 digits)
 ## Dependencies
 This project depends on another of my projects, ccalc-lib.
-That project provides the backend to this project's CLI frontend.
+That project provides the backend to this project's GUI frontend.
 - ccalc-lib's header files are assumed to be discoverable in a "ccalc" directory in the include search path; e.g., /usr/local/include/ccalc.
 I have "ccalc" there on my system as a symbolic link to my ccalc-lib project directory.